jukaLang/juka-website/docs/Contributing to Juka Project/architecture.md

 # Architecture

-## Folder Structure:
+## Folder Structure

-### ./examples
-- Provides you examples to get you started on using Juka

-### ./src/JukaCompiler
-- The core of the language.
-The code compiles into .NET .dll library that can be used in any C# projects including Xamarin/MAUI for building iOS/Android Apps, It is mainly used to build cross-platform apps for Mac/OS, Windows Apps, and Windows desktop applications.

-### ./src/JukaAzureFunction
+The Juka codebase is organized into the following folders:

+* **./examples** - This folder contains examples of Juka code.
+* **./src/JukaCompiler** - This folder contains the core of the Juka compiler.
-- Azure Function runtime code.
-Used to run Juka Azure function on Microsoft's Azure Cloud Server
+* **./src/JukaAzureFunction** - This folder contains the code for running Juka Azure functions on Microsoft's Azure Cloud Server.

-### ./src/JukaNetwork
-- Implemented as a blockchain network for storing and managing packages.
-Used as a decentralized package manager.
+* **./src/JukaNetwork** - This folder contains the code for the Juka network, which is a blockchain network for storing and managing packages.

-### ./src/JukaUnitTest
-- Unit tests to test JukaCompiler

-### ./src/Juka
+* **./src/JukaUnitTest** - This folder contains unit tests for the Juka compiler.
-- Contains GUI (coming soon)
+* **./src/Juka** - This folder contains the code for the Juka GUI (coming soon).

-### Visual Studio/Development Requirements
+## Visual Studio/Development Requirements

-##### Make sure you have the latest Visual Studio installed
+To develop and run Juka, you will need the following:

+* The latest version of Visual Studio.
-The following Visual Studio packages required to run and develop Juka:
+* The following Visual Studio packages:

-- Azure development
+  * Azure development
-- .NET desktop development
+  * .NET desktop development

+## Runtime

-### Juka uses the following scheme to run the code:
+Juka uses the following scheme to run the code:

 ![Layout](/img/Runtime.png)

+The Juka compiler compiles Juka code into a .NET .dll library.
+This library can then be used in any C# project, including Xamarin/MAUI for building iOS/Android Apps, and it is mainly used to build cross-platform apps for Mac/OS, Windows Apps, and Windows desktop applications.

+The Juka Azure Function runtime code is used to run Juka Azure functions on Microsoft's Azure Cloud Server.

+The Juka network is a blockchain network for storing and managing packages.
+It is used as a decentralized package manager.

+The Juka unit tests are used to test the Juka compiler.

+The Juka GUI is a graphical user interface for Juka that is currently under development.

+## Notes

+* The Juka project is still under development, so some features may not be available yet.
+* If you have any questions or feedback, please feel free to contact us.